Back to Book

 The case went to a tribunal.
 Air Canada's defense was, in the tribunal's own language, "a remarkable submission."
 The airline argued that its chatbot was essentially a separate legal entity, responsible for its own actions.
 The tribunal didn't buy it.
 The ruling was straightforward: a company is responsible for all information on its website, whether it comes from a static page or a chatbot.
 Air Canada owed Moffatt $812.

-This wasn't a catastrophic financial loss.
-But that's precisely what made it so damaging.
+This wasn't a catastrophic financial loss, but that's precisely what made it so damaging.
 The story went global.
-Washington Post, BBC, CBS, every major tech publication.
-Not because the dollar amount was significant, but because it crystallized a fear that every executive deploying AI already felt in their gut: what happens when the system says something wrong, and nobody catches it until it's too late?
+Washington Post, BBC, CBS, every major tech publication โ€” because it crystallized a fear that every executive deploying AI already felt in their gut: what happens when the system says something wrong, and nobody catches it until it's too late?

 Air Canada had the right policy.
 They had it written down, reviewed by lawyers, posted on their website.
 What they didn't have was a system to ensure their AI actually reflected that policy.
 No mechanism to catch the hallucination before a grieving customer acted on it.
 No guardrail between generation and delivery.

-Here's the uncomfortable truth about where the industry stands today: building AI has never been easier, and deploying it reliably has never been harder.
 Modern LLMs and agent frameworks have compressed development from months to days.
 Spinning up a RAG system takes an afternoon.
 Getting an agent to call tools takes a few hours of prompt engineering.
 The building part, for the most part, is solved.

 And yet most AI projects never make it to production.